 fees on small balance super funds, banning super fund exit fees, and changing the work test for those 65 to 74 years of age who make voluntary contributions to super.

 The Treasurer also announced the government would stop super funds from forcing people under 25 with low balances to pay for life insurance policies they did not ask for or need.

 The government also announced a three-year audit cycle for SMSFs that have a good compliance record.

 “The Treasurer announced changes to enable the ATO to compulsorily acquire small balance super funds and reunite members with their lost funds through a supercharged data matching process

 which is welcome,’ Drum stated.

-Accountants will also need to be across a proposed clampdown on Everett assignments and CGT concessions from tonight, and proposed changes to eliminate fame and image licensing arrangements through a related entity.
+Accountants in Sydney will also need to be across a proposed clampdown on Everett assignments and CGT concessions from tonight, and proposed changes to eliminate fame and image licensing arrangements through a related entity.

 Income tax savings discount